Grupo-Abraxas/react-bpmn-modeler/README.md

 * **actionButtonClassName:** React className of action button.

 * **zStep:** Number of zoom step of zoom in/out action button.

+* **defaultStrokeColor:** Default color of stroke shape elements, accepts definition of css colors in a text string.

 * **elementClassesToRemove:** Item classes to remove from the item popup panel.